spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

   - [`graphql`](/components/data-connectors/graphql.md)

   If the Data Connector is not explicitly specified, it defaults to `spiceai`.

+- `<delimiter>`: The delimiter between the Data Connector and the path.
+Currently supported delimiters are `:`, `/`, and `://`.
+Some connectors place additional restrictions on the allowed delimiters to better conform to the expected syntax of the underlying data source, i.e. `s3://` is the only supported delimiter for the `s3` connector.

 - `<path>`: The path to the dataset within the source.